K1DN33Z/CV-Project/README.md

-Built out of pure HTML, CSS and JAvascript.
+Built out of pure HTML, CSS and Javascript.